Skip to main content

 Our crews bring time-critical care to the scene of medical and trauma incidents across locations as diverse as rural villages, agricultural settings, cities and towns, coastline, and remote moorland.
 We encounter all sorts of challenging terrain and weather conditions.

-We are ready to expect the unexpected, but increasing frequent extreme weather events because of climate breakdown present more regular challenges for both our patients and therefore our crew.
+We are ready to expect the unexpected, but increasing frequent extreme weather events because of climate breakdown present more regular challenges for our patients and our crew.

 This can mean that we are obliged to leave a member of our crew at the scene to accommodate the changes in payload brought about by the hotter temperatures.